-This law firm works with a bundled recordkeeper where the plan expenses are increasing each year.
-The investment committee would like to compress the expenses for the plan participants and the firm.
-The trustees are also looking to formalize the committee processes and lower their personal fiduciary liability.
+The law firm worked with a bundled recordkeeper where the plan expenses were increasing each year.
+The investment committee wanted to compress the expenses for the plan participants and the firm.
+The trustees were also looking to formalize the committee processes and lower their personal fiduciary liability.

 Case Study: Law Firm

 New providers should be recommended to combine a national recordkeeper with a local third party administrator, which would save the firm in plan administrative expenses.

 An enhanced investment lineup would lower the investment expenses for participants, and a plan expense account could use revenue collected in the plan to pay for advisory and administrator plan expenses.